sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update.md

 **Note:** We use the 'ESP32 Dev Module' for pin numbering.

 3. Obtain each of the libraries listed in [the workflow](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/.github/workflows/compile-rtk-everywhere.yml#L72) either by using git or the Arduino CLI [library manager](https://arduino.github.io/arduino-cli/0.21/commands/arduino-cli_lib_install/).
 Be sure to obtain the version of the library reflected in the [workflow](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/.github/workflows/compile-rtk-everywhere.yml#L72).
+Be sure to include the external libraries (You may have to enable external library support in the CLI).

 4. RTK Everywhere uses a custom partition file.
-Download the [RTKEverywhere.csv](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/Firmware/RTKEverywhere.csv)file.
+Download the [RTKEverywhere.csv](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/Firmware/RTKEverywhere.csv) file.

 5. Add *RTKEverywhere.csv* partition table to the Arduino partitions folder.
-It should look seomthing like
+It should look something like

         C:\Users\\[user name]\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.11\tools\partitions\RTKEverywhere.csv

     This will increase the program partitions, as well as the SPIFFs partition to utilize the full 16MB of flash.

-6. Compile using the following command arduino-cli --fqbn esp32:esp32:esp32:FlashSize=16M,PSRAM=enabled, compile 'Firmware/RTK_Everywhere' --build-property build.partitions=RTKEverywhere;
+6. Compile using the following command

+       arduino-cli compile 'Firmware/RTK_Everywhere' --build-property build.partitions=RTKEverywhere --build-property upload.maximum_size=3145728 --fqbn esp32:esp32:esp32:FlashSize=16M,PSRAM=enabled

-7. Once compiled, upload to the device using the following command where `[COM_PORT]` is the COM port on which the RTK device is located (ie `COM42`).
+8. Once compiled, upload to the device using the following command where `[COM_PORT]` is the COM port on which the RTK device is located (ie `COM42`).

         arduino-cli upload -p [COM_PORT] --fqbn esp32:esp32:esp32:UploadSpeed=512000,FlashSize=16M 'Firmware/RTK_Everywhere'